Alan4247748/friendly-potato/docs/Tech Writing/The Hackers Hack.md

 - In 2021, iPhone users began reporting compromised devices.
 Pegasus had advanced its capabilities, now able to hack phones merely by knowing the target's `phone number.`

 The technical specifics of how the Israeli company NSO Group executes this attack are currently unknown.

+## Conclusion

 > **When the NSO Group // their customers wants to access your device they can.**